 When a cat's normal behavior changes subtly or dramatically, a conscientious owner can't help but feel concerned.
 Knowing what is "normal" for your cat will make it easier to recognize behavioral problems that arise.
 Some changes can indicate underlying health or social issues, while others are simply personality quirks that arise as your cat grows older.
 Learn the difference for both your cat's well-being and your peace of mind.

 Aggressive Behavior Changes

-Some cats have a stronger prey-drive and will act out aggressively towards toys, children, other pets, or even their owners.
+Some cats have a stronger prey drive and will act out aggressively towards toys, children, other pets, or even their owners.
 This aggressive behavior is natural, but if a normally mellow cat suddenly starts acting aggressively, then this is a cause for concern.